imagej/imagej.github.io/_pages/User_Guide_Layout_Test.md

     {% include macos content='Everyone agrees: macOS is the ""best"" operating system!' %}

-{% include macos content='Everyone agrees: macOS is the ""best"" operating system\!' %}
+{% include macos content='Everyone agrees: macOS is the ""best"" operating system!' %}

-\== TODO / Task list == The guidetask enables to make a tasklist with up to 10 entries.
+== TODO / Task list == The guidetask enables to make a tasklist with up to 10 entries.
 This could either be appended to the bottom of each article, or to article's discussion page.
 We could use the Todo

 {% capture  content %}